Modern States

 Cost: covers remaining tuition after other aid

 Part of Future Ready Iowa.
-After federal and state grants are applied, this scholarship covers the remaining tuition and qualified fees for eligible certificate, diploma, and associate-degree programs at Iowa community colleges.
+After federal and state grants are applied, this scholarship covers the remaining tuition and qualified fees for eligible certificate, diploma, and associate-degree programs at Iowa community colleges and, for qualifying programs, accredited private Iowa colleges.
+Award amounts are based on Iowa community college tuition rates, so at a private college the award is capped accordingly.
 Homeschool graduates are explicitly eligible.

 Eligibility in a nutshell

-File the FAFSA; have a Student Aid Index (SAI) of $20,000 or below; enroll at least half-time in a program on the state's high-demand jobs list right after completing your homeschool program (or at age 20+).
+File the FAFSA; meet the Student Aid Index (SAI) cap for that aid year; enroll at least half-time in a program on the state's high-demand jobs list right after completing your homeschool program (or at age 20+).
+The SAI cap changes by year: it was $20,000 for 2025-26 and $30,000 for 2026-27, so look up the current figure, since some college pages still display the older number.
 The program list is the big constraint: it's built around workforce needs (healthcare, IT, trades), not general transfer degrees, and it changes year to year.
 Books and program supplies aren't covered.

 What kinds of programs qualify